Detroit Fire Department

 DFD Ladder 19 and an American Red Cross Disaster Action Team van at the scene of a house fire in Detroit.

 The Detroit Fire Department (DFD) provides fire protection and emergency medical services to the U.S. city of Detroit, Michigan.

 The DFD operates 47 fire companies and 25 ambulances out of 36 fire stations located throughout the city, with a total sworn personnel complement of 1200 members.
 It is headquartered at the Detroit Public Safety Headquarters on Third Street, which also houses police and additional services.

 The DFD responds to approximately 170,000 emergency calls annually, with over 80% being medical emergencies and approximately 2200 working structural fires.
 There were 4,741 structure fires in Detroit in 2014, compared with 2,736 in 2018, according to data.
 By the end of 2022, there were 2154 structure fires.
 As a result, the city is now fighting an average of six structure fires per day.
 As of 2021, all new members are trained as firefighter/EMT or firefighter/paramedic.

-Recent history
+History

+Volunteer fire department

+Prior to the creation of the fire department, Detroit relied on bucket brigades, with sparsely enforced regulations in place, exacerbating the Great Fire of 1805.
+In December 1825, the then trading post received its first significant fire engine.
+By 1844, Detroit had four fire engine companies, two independent hose companies, and one hook and ladder company.
+During the Detroit race riot of 1863, the fire department faced its most significant challenge at that point, fighting for more than nine hours.
+With the advent of steam fire engines, the fire department disbanded all of its hand engine companies on February 17, 1865.
+By June 1865, Detroit had 5 steam fire engines, whose crew were paid.

+Professional fire department

+On March 26, 1867, the bill creating Detroit's first fire commission was passed, establishing the Detroit Fire Department as a professional organization.
+In 1886, the Fire Department Horse Bureau was established, with more than 100 horses in service by 1892.
+Two engine companies were sent by train to help fight the Great Chicago Fire.
+The department obtained its first fire engine vehicle in October 1908, leading to the replacement of all steam fire engines by April 1922.